-There are different types of interest rates, such as the bank rate, prime rate, and market rate (see Definitions).
+There are different types of interest rates, such as the bank rate, prime rate, and market rate.
 These types of interest rates are nominal rates of interest.
-The nominal interest rate is composed of two parts: one part covers the expected inflation, and the other part represents the real rate of return, which is referred to the real rate of interest.
+The nominal interest rate is composed of 2 parts:

 In Canada, agricultural loan funds can be obtained from various sources such as chartered banks, federal government agencies, provincial government agencies, credit unions, insurance and trust companies, private individuals, and advance payment programs.